The remote shell you already own and never switched on

 Here’s the thing.
 If that device is onboarded to Defender for Endpoint, you already have a remote command line sitting right there in the portal.
 You can be on the box, reading its running processes, in about thirty seconds.
 From your desk.

 Most MSPs I talk to have never turned it on.
-It’s a checkbox they walked straight past during onboarding.
+For some it’s a checkbox they walked straight past during onboarding.
+For others — and this is the part that trips people up — it’s a licence they didn’t realise they’re missing.
+Either way, it’s a gap worth closing.

 What is Live Response, really?